tonyjunkes/CFFormProtect-Revamp/README.md

+> Note: This project has been archived.
+I haven't used it in ages and have no intention to continue maintaining it at this time.
+Feel free to fork it the repo to pick up where I left off.

 CFFormProtect :: Revamp
 =======================
 ##### A modern conversion of the original CFFormProtect into full CFScript & then some. . .